root-foundation/root/README.md

 ### 2. Competition grows at least exponentially.

-(similarity increases as you go up the tree).
+(todo: similarity increases as you go up the tree).

 Furthermore, due to better training and resources, there will be many more people capable of competing at more complex activities, amplifying competition further.

 ### 3. Outcomes superexponentially become more extreme across the board.

-Within *any* activity, at any moment, a _smaller_ percentage of individuals will be responsible for a _greater_ share of economic value created — i.e., a _[power law distribution of outcomes](https://en.wikipedia.org/wiki/Power_law)_
+Within *any* activity, at any moment, a _smaller_ percentage of individuals will be responsible for a _greater_ share of economic value created — i.e., a *[power law distribution of outcomes](https://en.wikipedia.org/wiki/Power_law)*.
+Thus, the median *share* falls.

 Extreme outcomes emerges as a byproduct of:
 1. complexity of an activity.